tayloraswift/swift-bson/Sources/BSON/docs.docc/Serialization Patterns.md

 The interface for decoding BSON lists is ``BSON.ListDecoder``.
 You receive an instance of this type by conforming to the ``BSONListDecodable`` protocol.

-The ``BSON.ListDecoder`` type’s job is to provide a random-access intermediate for list decoding.
-Thus, it allocates a Swift array internally to index the positions of the list elements within the underlying BSON buffer.
+The ``BSON.ListDecoder`` type’s job is to provide a sequential iterator for decoding list elements.
+Thus, it allocates no internal structures to index the positions of the list elements within the underlying BSON buffer.

 You would usually use ``BSONListDecodable`` when you expect a list of a fixed size, or a length that is a multiple of some fixed stride.
 Here’s an example of a type `FirstAndLastName` that round-trips a pair of strings:

 @Snippet(id: Patterns, slice: LIST_PAIR)

+It is idiomatic to optionally decode the end of the list to ``Never`` to ensure that the list is fully consumed.
+This is a safety feature that prevents you from accidentally ignoring extra trailing elements in the BSON list.

 ### Best Practices